ParaN3xus/phira_ipa/README.md

 # phira_ipa
-ipa file of phira for users willing to sideload it.
+IPA package of Phira for users willing to sideload it.

-this has been permitted officially.
+This has been permitted officially.

 Source code: [repo](https://github.com/TeamFlos/phira)